saitamasahil/skyscraper/docs/IMPORT.md

     -   `MMM dd, yyyy` (MMM is Jan, Feb and so on...)

 -   Rating can be either a number between 0 and 5, use as fraction only .5 ("Star rating scale").
-Examples: 3 or 4.5 but not 4.25 or 1.0.
-This value will be divided by five to match the scale of the rating in a gamelist.
+Examples: 3 or 4.5, but not 4.25 or 1.0.
+The value will be divided by five to match the scale of the rating in a gamelist.
     Alternatively, a value between 0.0 and 1.0 ("Percent scale") can be used.
-    This value will not be recalculated.
+    This value will not be transformed.
 If you want to use 0.5 with the percent scale, provide it as .5 (note the missing zero) or as 0.50 (add redundant zeros).
 Also, do add a fraction of zero explicitly when you want to denote a rating of 1.0 (100%).
 Without this trailing fraction it will be interpreted